rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

     and test run the setup.
 Repeat this step for all sub plans that you created in the maintenance plan.

-If all of your steps run without error, your maintenance plan works and you are finished.
+If all of your steps run without error, your maintenance plan works, and you are finished.

 ### Troubleshoot errors by viewing the job history